TrueShares Structured Outcome (November) ETF (NYSEARCA:NOVZ) Trading 1.2% Higher

-TrueShares Structured Outcome (November) ETF (NYSEARCA:NOVZ – Get Rating) shares traded up 1.2% on Wednesday .
-The stock traded as high as $31.36 and last traded at $31.36.
+TrueShares Structured Outcome (November) ETF (NYSEARCA:NOVZ – Get Rating)’s stock price traded up 1.2% on Wednesday .
+The company traded as high as $31.36 and last traded at $31.36.
 19 shares were traded during trading, a decline of 99% from the average session volume of 1,432 shares.
 The stock had previously closed at $30.97.

 TrueShares Structured Outcome (November) ETF Stock Performance